huangc28/create-node-server/readme.md

 start a new project. **create-node-server** integrates the most common tools you'll need for development.
 Just dive into the development straigh ahead.

-## Helps needed
+## Early stage!

 This project is in it's early stage.
 Much of the work are left to be done.
-PRs and suggestions are needed!
+PRs and suggestions are welcomed!!

 ## Installation